Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 Other minor optimizations
 -----------------------------------------------

-Take a look to [Lutris performance guide](https://github.com/lutris/lutris/wiki/Performance-Tweaks).
+* Take a look to [Lutris performance guide](https://github.com/lutris/lutris/wiki/Performance-Tweaks).
+* How to setup your mouse correctly (coming soon)

 Results you can expect